 Unsurprisingly, heart-shaped faces are widest at the highest point, across the forehead.
-From this point they gently narrow down towards the chin.
+From this point, they gently narrow down towards the chin.
 Your cheekbones will sit quite high and most people with a heart-shaped face find that their chin is quite defined and can seem pointed.
 In some places, a heart-shaped face is also known as an ‘inverted triangle’.

-Since your face is widest across the forehead, you may want to offset this feature by choosing frames that are a little wider than your forehead, or that have an exaggerated brow-line.
+Since your face is widest across the forehead, you may want to offset this feature by choosing frames that are a little wider than your forehead, or that have an exaggerated brow line.
 Cat-eye frames are very popular amongst women with heart-shaped faces.

-Do your forehead, cheekbones and jaw all seem fairly equal in width?
+Do your forehead, cheekbones, and jaw all seem fairly equal in width?
 If so, then you may have a round face shape.
 Round faces lack angular features and instead are soft and fairly undefined.
 Most people who have a round face seek to make their face look longer and leaner.

 One of the biggest misconceptions about choosing frame styles is that rounded frames will make your face look rounder.
 In fact, the opposite is true.
 Angular frames can actually draw attention to the roundness of your face.
 Instead, choose softer frames that complement your softer features.

-As you may guessed, long face shapes are longer than they are wide.
+As you may guessed, long-face shapes are longer than they are wide.
 They are sometimes referred to as rectangular, although they are not necessarily angular.
-If you have a deeper forehead, a long nose and a fairly strong jaw line, you are in possession of a long face.
+If you have a deeper forehead, a long nose, and a fairly strong jawline, you are in possession of a long face.

 Frame styles that are narrow and rectangular will make your face appear longer.
 Instead, opt for wide styles with angular or square frames which will make the most of your features while still making your face appear shorter and wider.

-Our experienced optometry team are dedicated to ensuring that you are completely happy with every aspect of your experience with us, including your frame selection for your new glasses.
+Our experienced optometry team is dedicated to ensuring that you are completely happy with every aspect of your experience with us, including your frame selection for your new glasses.
 We will be happy to guide you through the frame selection process and help you find the perfect style to complement your features.
 If you have any questions or you would like to schedule your appointment, please contact our offices in Sherman Oaks, CA today.